Affiliate links on Android Authority may earn us a commission. Learn more.

 Bouncer is one of the newer security apps.
 This one manages your permissions.
 Here’s how it works.
-Sometimes you may want to give temporary access of a permission to an app, but you don’t want the app to have permission all the time.
+Sometimes you may want to give temporary access of permission to an app, but you don’t want the app to have permission all the time.
 Bouncer basically does that for you.
 You can do something like enable location in Facebook and Bouncer asks if you only want it temporarily.
 It will then automatically remove the permission later for you.
 Thus, you can use apps a little more freely without worry in regards to them pinging stuff like your location 24/7.
 It costs a paltry $0.99 and we think it’s worth it.
-Android Q is improving app permissions, but Bouncer is still better right now.
+Android 10 and 11 added in some more granular permission features so this app may end up superfluous eventually, but that day is not today.

 Find My Device by Google